cloudevents/spec/primer.md

 All other protocol and encoding formats for CloudEvents are welcome to be included in a list pointing to the CloudEvents binding information in the respective project's own public repository or site.

+## Proprietary Protocols and Encodings

+To encourage adoption of CloudEvents, this repository will collect CloudEvent specs for proprietary protocols and encodings without endorsement.
+Repository maintainers are not responsible for creating, maintaining, or notifying maintainers of proprietary specs of drift from the CloudEvents spec.

+Proprietary specs will be hosted in their own repository or documentation site, and collected in the `proprietary_specs` file.
+Proprietary specs should follow the same format at other the specs for core protocols and encodings.

+Proprietary specs will receive less scrutiny than a core spec, and as the CloudEvents spec evolves, it is the the responsibility of the maintainers of the respective protocols and encodings to keep specs in sync with the CloudEvents spec.
+If a proprietary spec falls too far out of date, CloudEvents may mark the link to that spec as deprecated or remove it.

+In the case that multiple, incompatible specs are created for the same protocol, the repository maintainers will be agnostic about which spec is correct and list links to all specs.

 ## Prior Art